MikeyBurkman/rhmap-mongodb/README.md

 `db()` - Returns a **promise** that resolves to the connected Mongodb driver.
 This returns the equivalent of calling `MongoClient.connect(url)`.

+`mongodb` - This is a property that exposes the underlying `mongodb` module this module uses internally.

 ## Configuration
 Configuration is done via environment variables: